 6. Check Your Answers

 After calculating a probability, always check your answer to make sure it makes sense.
-Remember that probabilities must be between 0 and 1, inclusive.
+Day to day, remember that probabilities must be between 0 and 1, inclusive.
 If you get a probability outside this range, you've likely made an error.

 Also, consider whether your answer is reasonable in the context of the problem.
-For example, if you're calculating the probability of a rare event, such as winning the lottery, you should expect a very small probability.
+To give you an idea, if you're calculating the probability of a rare event, such as winning the lottery, you should expect a very small probability.
 If your answer seems too high or too low, review your calculations and assumptions to identify any mistakes.

 7. Seek Feedback and Collaboration